-These two rhythms are generally played one after the other, as a dance of seduction.
-This is an olde version: the arrangement is an amalgam of how Ade Wallace originally taught it, with Justine's breaks added - there are some differences, most notably Yankadi's djembe parts which she teaches completely differently.
+This arrangement is an amalgam of how Ade Wallace originally taught it to us, with some extra parts and the waving break that Justine taught - there are some differences, most notably Yankadi's djembe part 1 which she does differently.

 This rhythm is best remembered as the one starting with the Heartbeat (Yan-cardiac :-)